liborty/TokenCrypt/README.md

 `lzma` or `zstd` are the third party general compression methods used here for the final compression, as long as it will result in size reduction.
 This is not necessarily the case for small and/or binary files.
 Such incomressible files will be encrypted as they are.

-When encryption is finally invoked, it is applied to the shortest possible form of each file, thus saving storage space for the data and for the keys.
-Decryption is the inverse of this process.
-See the scripts `ncrpt` and `dcrpt` for details.
-However, knowledge of the algorithms is not necessary for their effective use.

 `symcrypt` (C executable) applies fast symmetric XOR encryption (or decryption) to any type of file of any length, while using practically no memory.

 `keygen file > key` writes to stdout random binary data of the same length as the given file.
 Called by `ncrpt`.